 What to do if your safety or the safety of a family member has been compromised:

-If you or a family member has received diagnostic care from DSM that results in harm or injury, DSM would like to hear from you.
+If you or a family member has received diagnostic care from Shared Health that resulted in harm or injury, we would like to hear from you.
 We encourage you to call us to report the incident, but also understand the decision to report the incident is a serious one.
-Please be assured that we will respect your privacy by offering anonymous reporting, as well as any additional support that may be needed in helping you to deal with a difficult situation.
+Please be assured that we will respect your privacy by offering anonymous reporting.

 The term, “Critical Incident” is used to describe incidents in health care where a patient’s safety has been compromised.
 A critical incident: